Why should I donate my body to USA's Anatomical Gifts Program?

 What happens after the body goes to the Anatomical Gifts Program?

-The body is retained for approximately 1 to 2 years.
+The body is retained for approximately 1-1/2 to 2 years.
 After studies are completed, the body will be cremated and the ashes interred by the University in Pine Crest West Cemetery.
 You may request to have your ashes returned to your family by checking the appropriate box on the donation form.
-The ashes will be returned by registered mail to the person who is designated on the donation form to receive them.
-All costs incurred after the body has come to the Anatomical Gifts Program are paid by the Anatomical Gifts Program.
+The ashes will be returned by priority express return receipt mail to the person who is designated on the donation form to receive them.
+Costs incurred after the body has come to the Anatomical Gifts Program are paid by the Anatomical Gifts Program.
 The only exceptions are certified copies of the death certificate and burial costs after the ashes have been returned to the family.

 Is this the same as an autopsy?